braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/customization/custom_event_callback.md

 {% endalert %}

 {% alert important %}
-Create your push notification listener in `Application.onCreate` to ensure your listener is trigger after an end-user taps a notification while your app is in a terminated state.
+Create your push notification listener in `Application.onCreate` to ensure your listener is triggered after an end-user taps a notification while your app is in a terminated state.
 {% endalert %}